population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 	Oregon, Salem, Oregon]
 thanks: |
-  We would like to thank seminar participants at Howard University, Alex Henke, and two anonymous referees for their helpful comments and suggestions on an earlier version of this paper.
+  We would like to thank seminar participants at Howard University, Alex Henke, and four anonymous referees for their helpful comments and suggestions.
   We would also like to thank Pascal Ntaganda for his research assistance.

-  Partial support for this research came from a Eunice Kennedy Shriver National Institute of Child Health and Human Development research infrastructure grant, 5R24HD042828, to the Center for Studies in Demography and Ecology at the University of Washington.
+  Partial support for this research came from an Eunice Kennedy Shriver National Institute of Child Health and Human Development research infrastructure grant, 5R24HD042828, to the Center for Studies in Demography and Ecology at the University of Washington.